opentofu/opentofu/internal/encryption/keyprovider/README.md

 ## What is metadata?

-Some key providers need to store data alongside the encrypted data, such as salt, hashing function name, key length, etc. The key provider can use this metadata to recreate the exact same key for decryption as it used for encryption.
-However, the key provider can provide a different key for encryption, allowing for a quick rotation of encryption parameters.
+Some key providers need to store data alongside the encrypted data, such as the salt, the hashing function name, the key length, etc. The key provider can use this metadata to recreate the exact same key for decryption as it used for encryption.
+However, the key provider could also provide a different key for each encryption and decryption, allowing for a quick rotation of encryption parameters.

 > [!WARNING]
 > The metadata is **bound to the key provider name**.
 In order words, if you change the key provider name, OpenTofu will be unable to decrypt old data.